merlinpatt/hp-film-changes/book-4.md

 The subsequent pyrotechnics were an added flourish for Lhe film Note that Voldemort in the film does not have to ask for robes after his rebirth; they appear by themselves.
 - Voldemort using the expressions "attaboy"' and "yedh" rather than keeping to mote
-- Jlarry breaks down after returning with Cedric's body ralhef than heing unable to cm and is not hustled away before Amos Diggory arrives and hraks down.
+- Harry breaks down after returning with Cedric's body rather than being unable to cry, and is not hustled away before Amos Diggory arrives and breaks down.
-- fake Moody's Polyiuicc Potion begins to wear off while he's still talking to Harry; he is never kanocked unconscious, nor is he given the Dementofs Kiss due to interference The real Moody is also conscious when hc is found in the trunk (and nobody hops in to make him n:jore comfortable until he can be transferred to the hospital wing).
+- The fake Moody's Polyjuice Potion begins to wear off while he's still talking to Harry; he is never knocked unconscious, nor is he given the Dementor's Kiss due to Fudge's interference.
+The real Moody is also conscious when he is found in the trunk (and nobody hops in to make him more comfortable until he can be transferred to the hospital wing).

 ## Switching Spells